 Radioprotective Activity

 Nardostachys jatamansi may provide protection against radiation damage because of its antioxidant properties, making it potentially useful during radiation therapy.
 The herb works by scavenging free radicals produced by radiation, which reduces cellular damage.
-In a study using Swiss albino mice exposed to 6Gy of electron beam radiation (EBR), Nardostachys jatamansi root extract was tested.
+In a study using Swiss albino mice exposed to 6 Gy of electron beam radiation (EBR), Nardostachys jatamansi root extract was tested.
 A survival assay determined the lethal dose for EBR, and the dose reduction factor (DRF) of the Jatamansi extract was calculated.
 The DRF was found by comparing the LD50 (lethal dose for 50% of the subjects) of EBR with and without treatment using Nardostachys jatamansi extract [28].

 Conclusion